On two-dimensional steady compactly supported Euler flows with constant vorticity: Introduction and main results

+Beyond its physical relevance to closed-streamline flows, our method naturally generalizes to higher-dimensional overdetermined elliptic problems of a similar nature.
+Moreover, the results are expected to carry over to more general vorticity distributions \(\gamma(\psi)\), particularly the affine case \(\gamma(\psi)=\gamma\psi\) for constant \(\gamma\), as considered in \cite{Eh,EncisoARS}.
+This direction offers a promising avenue for future research.

-The remainder of this paper is organized as follows.
-Section 2 introduces the necessary preliminary concepts, including function spaces, shape derivatives, and spherical harmonics.
-Section 3 presents the proofs of Theorem \ref{thm1.1} and Corollary \ref{co}, utilizing the methods of shape derivatives, the Crandall-Rabinowitz bifurcation theorem, and the implicit function theorem.
-The proof of Theorem \ref{thm1.2} is presented in Section 4.
-Since its argument closely follows that of Theorem \ref{thm1.1}, we focus on highlighting the key modifications while presenting the proof of the rigidity result.
-Given the high similarity to the proof of Corollary \ref{co}, that of Corollary \ref{co1} is omitted.
-In Section 5, we complete the proofs of Theorem \ref{thm1.3} and Corollary \ref{co2}.
-Since the problem (\ref{e1.4}) involves two free boundaries, the perturbation function in our analysis is a vector field, which necessitates the introduction of new analytical elements to establish the theorem.
-Section 6 (Appendix) compiles several notable theorems, including the Crandall-Rabinowitz local bifurcation theorem, Reichel's theorem concerning the rigidity of the elliptic boundary problem (\ref{e6.1})-(\ref{e6.2}), Aleksandrov's theorem and implicit function theorems.
+The remainder of the paper is organized as follows.
+Section 2 collects the necessary preliminaries, including the function spaces, shape derivatives, and spherical harmonics.
+Section 3 contains the proofs of Theorem \ref{thm1.1} and Corollary \ref{co}, based on shape derivatives, the Crandall--Rabinowitz bifurcation theorem, and the implicit function theorem.
+Section 4 presents the proof of Theorem \ref{thm1.2}; since the argument closely parallels that of Theorem \ref{thm1.1}, we highlight only the essential modifications while establishing the rigidity result.
+The proof of Corollary \ref{co1} is omitted, as it follows the same lines as that of Corollary \ref{co}.
+In Section 5, we prove Theorems \ref{thm1.3} and \ref{thm1.4}, which require additional analysis due to the surface tension in problem \eqref{e1.4}.
+Finally, Section 6 (Appendix) gathers several auxiliary results: the Crandall--Rabinowitz local bifurcation theorem, Reichel's theorem on the rigidity of elliptic free-boundary problems \eqref{e6.1}--\eqref{e6.2}, Aleksandrov's theorem, and the implicit function theorem.